How do I share with others using Dropbox?

 If you invite someone to that folder, then it’s no longer private.

 You can also share files with anyone, even non-Dropbox users, by creating a link to a file or folder.
 You can send the link through email, instant message, even social networks.
-Recipients can view, comment, or download a copy of the shared file but can’t edit the original file in your Dropbox account.
+Recipients can view, comment, or download a copy of the shared file but can’t edit the original file in your Dropbox.
 They’ll be able to see the latest updates, even after the link is created.
 You can also control permissions for shared links by setting passwords and expiration dates.
-And Dropbox links shouldn’t break, even if you rename or move a folder or file in your account.
+And Dropbox links shouldn’t break, even if you rename or move a folder or file in your Dropbox.
 Need to intentionally break a link to prevent access to a shared file or folder?
 No problem, just remove the shared link from the file.

-File requests allow you to receive files from anyone, perfect for large files or large collections of files.
+File requests allow you to collect and receive files from anyone, perfect for large files or large collections of files.
 It organizes everything you’re collecting in one place and keeps your own files on Dropbox private.
 Only you can view what others have uploaded—unless you want to share!

 Sharing on your own terms